kubota0130/ipc/README.md

     ```

 ### Google Colaboratory
-If you do not have available GPU(s), you can use <a href="https://colab.research.google.com/?utm_source=scs-index" target="_blank" rel="noopener noreferrer">Google Colaboratory</a>,
+If you do not have available GPU(s), you can use [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index),
-which provides a free GPU with 12 GB memory (Jun 7th, 2022).
+which provides a free GPU with 12 GB memory (as of Jun 7th, 2022).
-Here is the
+Here is the [sample code](https://colab.research.google.com/drive/13gzqOcnnejuJYh6yAPlX2bksWFQSFzNP?usp=sharing) of `sample1_esn.ipynb` on Google Colaboratory.
-<a href="https://colab.research.google.com/drive/13gzqOcnnejuJYh6yAPlX2bksWFQSFzNP?usp=sharing" target="_blank" rel="noopener noreferrer">sample code</a> of `sample1_esn.ipynb` on Google Colaboratory.
+Note that, if 12-hour time limit is over or it is not used for 90 minutes, it will shut down and erase your data.

 # Example Codes
-1. Echo state network
+1. Echo state network (ESN)

-    First, we demonstrate IPCs of an echo state network to explain basic usage of the library.
+    First, we demonstrate IPCs of an ESN to explain basic usage of the library.
     Please read `sample1_esn.ipynb` for details.
     After running it, we get the following IPC decomposion, which summarizes capacities for each order of input.
     The total capacity